grilling guides icon.Grilling Guides

 Tip for when cooking with a closed lid:

-If your grill lid has a built-in thermometer — like the Weber kettle and many others — Try to position the lid thermometer directly above the food if you can, and not over the coals.
+If your grill lid has a built-in thermometer like the Weber kettle and many others, try to position the lid thermometer directly above the food, and not over the coals.
 Otherwise, you’ll be measuring the wrong temperature.

 This is especially important when you’re cooking using a two-zone setup where different parts of the grill will have radically different temperatures.
 At the end of the day, the main goal is to monitor the area of the grill where the food is!